river-now/river/README.md

-# 🌊 River
+# River

 <img src="site/frontend/__static/river-banner.webp" alt="River logo banner">

 ## Introduction

-River is a framework for writing modern, type-safe web applications with Go and TypeScript.
+River is a Go / TypeScript meta-framework with first-class support for React, Solid, and Preact – built on Vite.

 River provides the benefits of modern web development frameworks without the downsides of isomorphic JavaScript and component hydration patterns.

 Core Features: